 What to Look for in a Dog GPS Tracker

 Real-time tracking vs. delayed updates.
-True GPS trackers provide real-time or near-real-time location data.
-Bluetooth-based trackers like AirTag rely on crowd-sourced networks and may have significant delays.
+True GPS trackers provide real-time location data.
+Bluetooth trackers like the AirTag rely entirely on crowd-sourced networks.
+They'll leave you hanging with delayed updates.

 Battery life.
-This is where trackers vary the most.
-A tracker that dies after two days is one you will forget to charge.
+This is where devices vary the most.
+A tracker that dies after 48 hours is a tracker you'll eventually forget to charge.

 Subscription costs.
-Factor in the long-term cost.
-A cheap tracker with a $10/month fee costs more over two years than an expensive tracker with a $5/month fee.
+Always factor in the long-term price.
+A cheap tracker with a $10 monthly fee costs way more over two years than a premium tracker with a $5 monthly fee.

 Size and weight.
-A large tracker on a small dog is uncomfortable and can affect their movement.
-Match the tracker to your dog's size.
+A massive tracker on a tiny dog is uncomfortable.
+It alters their gait.
+Match the hardware to your dog's frame.

-The Fi Series 3 wins our top pick for 2023 thanks to its industry-leading battery life, accurate GPS, and attractive design.
-If budget is your primary concern, the Tractive GPS DOG 4 offers excellent tracking at the lowest total cost.
+The Fi Series 3 comfortably wins my top pick for 2026.
+What sealed it for me was the battery life—even six months in, I'm only charging Maple's collar every couple of months.
+If budget is your primary concern, the Tractive GPS DOG 4 gives you highly accurate tracking at a fraction of the total cost.